 To start with, these ocean liners would just travel from point A to point B. It was a means of transport, and nothing more.
-However, even the increasingly-luxurious onboard amenities could not stop the ships being rendered all but obsolete in the 1960s, as air travel became quicker, safer, and more accessible.
+However, even the increasingly-luxurious onboard amenities could not stop the ships from from being rendered obsolete in the 1960s, as air travel became quicker, safer, and more accessible.

-As this trend took off, new megaships were created.
-These modern cruisers can carry thousands of passengers and have a wide range of facilities on offer, from movie theaters to basketball courts.
+As this trend took off, new mega-ships were created.
+These modern cruisers can carry thousands of passengers and offer a wide range of facilities, from movie theaters to basketball courts.

 What is the Difference Between a Cruise Ship and an Ocean Liner?